apache/echarts-doc/en/api/echarts.md

     renderer?: string
 }) => ECharts
 ```
-Create a ECharts example，go back to [echartsInstance](~echartsInstance)，but you can not initialize multiple ECharts examples on a single container.
+Create a ECharts example, go back to [echartsInstance](~echartsInstance), but you can not initialize multiple ECharts examples on a single container.

 **parameter**
 + `dom`